henry-richard7/musix/README.md

 # To-Do:

-- Specific search like songs,albums, ....
+- Add Lyrics.
 - Add Download Feature.
-- Add Lyrics.

 # Known Bugs

 - When removing favorited song, the same song still present in the list and gets removed when navigated to other page.
-(Working on it.)
+(Not a priority for now.)

 # The UI in the app not great, simple UI nothing fancy.